Jena Six: Columnists and editorials

 Many major editorial pages and columnists have been sympathetic to the supporters of the Jena Six.
 They have used the case to discuss broader trends of racism in the US criminal justice system and to call for a renewed civil rights movement.
 Most editorials were published around the time of the Jena rally.
 The New York Post, in a September 23, 2007, editorial, stated "it's impossible to examine the case of the so-called Jena Six without concluding that these black teens have been the victims of a miscarriage of justice, with a clearly racial double standard at work".
 Byron Williams, writing on the Huffington Post, was one of several to cite the Urban League's 2005 finding that the average black male convicted of aggravated assault serves 48 months in prison, one-third longer than a comparable white man.
 The 2005 report also found that a black male who is arrested is three times more likely to go to jail than a white male arrested for the same crime.
-Citing the same statistics, syndicated columnist Clarence Page wrote that "The best legacy for the Jena 6 march would be a new movement, dedicated this time to the reduction and elimination of unequal justice wherever it appears.
-I don't care who leads it, but it shouldn't be for blacks only".
 Writing in The New York Times, Professor Orlando Patterson of Harvard University used the case to highlight the use of the prison system as a means of "controlling young black men", which is one factor in a broader "crisis in relations between men and women of all classes and, as a result, the catastrophic state of black family life".

 Other columnists have argued that inaccuracies in the media coverage unfairly tarnish the town and have led to a national overreaction, part of the tendency in the 24-hour news cycle.
 Dallas Morning News columnist Heather MacDonald, while condemning the noose hangings as a "despicable provocation", said that "the media, the (race) advocates and pandering politicians have erupted in an outpouring of seeming joy at the alleged proof that America remains a racist country".
 In a column in the Kansas City Star, Jason Whitlock drew attention to what he called factual inaccuracies in reporting of the story.
 He focused on the piece circulated by Bean to news outlets, "Bean's story is framed—by his own admission—as an indictment of the criminal justice system and the people in power in Jena and, therefore, the story is unfairly biased".
 Craig Franklin, assistant editor of The Jena Times, who says that he is the only writer to have covered this story from its inception, wrote in The Christian Science Monitor, "I have never before witnessed such a disgrace in professional journalism.
 Myths replaced facts ... the truth about Jena will eventually be known".